 U.S. Supreme Court

-Frank Top is a partner in the firm and the Co-Practice Group Leader of the Bankruptcy and Restructuring Group.
-Joining Chapman and Cutler after graduating from law school, he has practiced law since 1988.
+Frank Top is a partner in Chapman's Banking and Financial Services Department and the Co-Practice Group Leader of the Bankruptcy and Restructuring Group.
+Joining Chapman after graduating from law school, he has practiced law since 1988.

 Frank has experience working in the area of bankruptcy, creditor rights, restructuring and litigation, and has appeared in cases of national prominence.
 He has represented indenture trustees, noteholders, and creditor’s committees.
 These representations include not only federal bankruptcy proceedings, but state insurance insolvency proceedings, FDIC takeovers, and state bank insolvency proceedings, and international insolvency proceedings.
 Bankruptcy activities have included the defense of avoidance actions, motions for adequate protection, filing and defending proofs of claim, and exercising the right to credit bid.
 In addition, Frank has been involved in the invocation of remedies under the Uniform Commercial Code and general foreclosure proceedings.